fathominfo/noceilings-data/README.md

 Each file contains a single JSON object.
 Inside, a hash maps each 3-digit country code (see below) to another hash mapping each year to the value for that year.
 Years with no data are not included.

-Again, the [enrollment](https://raw.githubusercontent.com/fathominfo/noceilings-data/master/json/GERSFEIN.json) and [profession](https://raw.githubusercontent.com/fathominfo/noceilings-data/master/json/MWPTPWBL.json) data files.
+Again, the [enrollment](https://raw.githubusercontent.com/fathominfo/noceilings-data/master/json/GERSFEIN.json) and [profession](https://raw.githubusercontent.com/fathominfo/noceilings-data/master/json/MWPTPWBL.json) indicators, this time in JSON format.
 To save space (these are the same files used on the production server), the JSON files aren't beautified.

 ### Countries and regions